 I realized that as much as I loved growing JL Designs as my successful side business, it wasn’t letting me be as creative as I knew I could be, so after months of researching, I found Hammer & Stain and knew it was PERFECT!
 That is how Hammer & Stain – South Shore was started.

 Alright – so let’s talk business.
 Tell us about Hammer & Stain – South Shore – what should we know?

 Hammer & Stain – South Shore is a DIY workshop that lets you transform wood into wall worthy pieces of art.
-In the past year, it has grown to 40 locations across 15 states and keeps growing.
+In the past year, it has grown to 100 locations across almost all states and keeps growing.
 Hammer & Stain – South Shore is the first studio in MA.
 What I love is that we are not a franchise each location is independently owned but we share the amazing support of our team.